Deconfounding Imitation Learning with Variational Inference: Experiments

-In the experiments, the expert policy is defined in Equation~\eqref{eq:bandit}.
+We begin the empirical study by experimenting with the multi-armed bandit problem proposed by~\citet{Ortega2021-hh} and described in~\autoref{sec:background}.
+The expert policy is defined in~\autoref{eq:bandit}.
 We consider episodes of length 100.
-We are only interested in the effects of confounding on imitation learning, and not issues arising from optimization.
-Therefore, in order to avoid overfitting to a finite expert dataset, we resample new data from the expert for each update of the learning algorithms.
+As we are only interested in the effects of confounding on imitation learning, and not in effects arising from over-fitting a small dataset, we generate new training data from the expert for each update of the learning algorithms.
 Each learning algorithm is run for ten independent seeds and the results are averaged.
-The hyperparameters for the algorithms are provided in Appendix~\ref{app:experiments}.
+The hyperparameters for the algorithms are provided in~\autoref{app:bandit}.